 Thank you for your interest in becoming a counselor at Rocky River Ranch!
 RRR is looking for mature, fun-loving, outgoing individuals who have the desire and ability to communicate sound values and attitudes to young girls.

-Our traditions and legacy depend on alert, compassionate counselors who know when and how to give guidance and encouragement.
+Rocky River Ranch's traditions and legacy depend on alert, compassionate counselors who know how and when to give guidance and encouragement.
+Our counselors are excellent role models for our campers and help them learn independence through great leadership.

-Children grow by learning self-discipline and initiative, and that takes great leadership.
-If you are over 18 years old and feel like you have the skills and experience that will contribute to the success of the campers at Rocky River Ranch, please download the application and return it to our office.
-We accept full- or half-summer contracts.
+If you are 18 years or older and feel you have the skills and experience to contribute to the success of the campers at Rocky River Ranch, please click the button above to log in or create an account and complete the application.
+We welcome staff for half or all of the summer.

 If you have any questions about employment at Rocky River Ranch, please email email@example.com.